Otter: Attacks on humans

-A 2011 review by the IUCN/SSC Otter Specialist Group showed that otter attacks reported between 1875 and 2010 occurred most often in Florida, where human and otter populations have substantially increased since 2000, with the majority involving the North American otter.
+A 2011 review by the IUCN/SSC Otter Specialist Group showed that otter attacks reported between 1875 and 2010 occurred most often in Florida, where human and otter populations have substantially increased since 2000, with the majority involving the North American river otter.
 At least 42 instances of attack were found, including one resulting in death and another case of serious injury.
 Attacking otters had rabies in 36% of anecdotal reports.
 80% of otter bite victims do not seek medical treatment.

 Animal welfare groups say that, unless threatened, otters rarely attack humans.
-In November 2021, about 20 otters ambushed a British man in his 60s during an early morning walk in Singapore Botanic Gardens.
+In November 2021, about 20 river otters ambushed a British man in his 60s during an early morning walk in Singapore Botanic Gardens.
 Despite weighing over 200 pounds, he was trampled and bitten and could not stand up without help from a nearby rescuer.
 The man speculated that another runner might have stepped on one of the animals earlier, and wished that there could be more lighting installed at that location.